Apply to study the IB Diploma Programme (IBDP) at UWC

 All 18 UWC schools and colleges provide a two-year pre-university education for students aged between 16 and 19 years.
 In these final two years of secondary school, the academic curriculum is the International Baccalaureate Diploma Programme (IBDP).
 At most UWC schools and colleges, students in the IBDP years are boarding students, learning and living on campus in a diverse UWC community.

 There are two main ways that you can apply to study for the IB Diploma Programme at a UWC boarding school:

 - Through the UWC national committee in your country of residence or citizenship - applications for entry 2020 are now concluded, the next application cycle will be for 2021 entry (January 2022 for Waterford Kamhlaba UWCSA).

-- Through the UWC Global Selection Programme (GSP) - applications for entry 2020 open.
+- Through the UWC Global Selection Programme (GSP).

 UWC South East Asia, UWC Maastricht and Waterford Kamhlaba UWC of Southern Africa also accept applications for day students at the IBDP level.

 UWC national committees

 Most students in the IBDP years at UWC are selected through one of UWC's national committees.
 Representing UWC in over 150 countries and territories, UWC national committees form a global network which seeks and selects students with great potential from around the world, often in the most unlikely places.